Skip to content

 Developer Workflows

-When working with Git most teams use one of two different workflows depending on their preference.
+When working with Git there are two different workflows teams commonly use.

 Feature branch workflow (GitHub flow)